Jimmie-Smith/funJSProjects/README.md

 # funJSProjects
-stuff that I code from bootcamps/ sideprojects and such
+stuff that I code from bootcamps, interviews, and sideprojects <3